Candyman (character)

 Daniel Robitaille, colloquially known as Candyman, is a fictional character and the main antagonist of the Candyman film series.
-The character originated in Clive Barker's 1985 short story, "The Forbidden".
+The character originated in Clive Barker's 1985 short story "The Forbidden".
 In the film series, he is depicted as an African-American man who was brutally murdered for a forbidden 19th-century interracial love affair; he returns as an urban legend, and kills anyone who summons him by saying his name five times in front of a mirror.
+This can be seen as an evocation or act of catoptromancy.
 The character is played by Tony Todd in Candyman (1992), Candyman: Farewell to the Flesh (1995), and Candyman: Day of the Dead (1999); Todd reprises the role in Candyman (2021), a sequel of the original 1992 film, with additional forms – souls brought into the Candyman "hive" – Sherman Fields (played by Michael Hargrove), William Bell, Samuel Evans, George Stinney, James Byrd Jr., Gil Cartwright (played by Cedric Mays), and Anthony McCoy (played by Yahya Abdul-Mateen II).